MattUK/ZDef/README.md

 ZDef
 ====

-A game being made for the Mid-Summer Game Jam 2013.
+A game that will be made for the Mid-Summer Game Jam 2013 but not be finished.